 Senior Fellow, Society of Fellows

-Joseph Koerner teaches and writes about the history of art from the late Middle Ages to the present day, with an emphasis on Northern Renaissance art.
-He has written books on the myth of Daedalus and Icarus, Albrecht Dürer, art and iconoclasm during the Reformation, Hieronymus Bosch and Pieter Bruegel, the landscape paintings of Caspar David Friedrich, and word-image relations in Paul Klee, and is currently writing a book on art in states of siege.
-He has curated exhibitions at Harvard, the Center for Art and Media in Karlsruhe, and the Austrian National Gallery.
+Joseph Koerner teaches and writes about the history of art and architecture from the late Middle Ages to the present day, with an emphasis on Northern Renaissance art, as well as Dutch seventeenth-century art, German and English Romanticism, and Viennese Modernism.
+He has written books on the myth of Daedalus and Icarus (Suhrkamp 1983), the landscape paintings of Caspar David Friedrich (Yale 1990), word-image relations in Paul Klee (Columbia 1991), self-portraiture in German Renaissance art (Chicago 1993), art and iconoclasm during the German Reformation (Chicago 2004), Albrecht Dürer (2006), and the art of Hieronymus Bosch and Pieter Bruegel (Princeton 2016).
+Widely reviewed, his books have won the Mitchell Prize (1992), the Wittenborn Memorial Award (1994), and the ACE/Mercers Book Award (2005).
+He is currently completing a book on art in states of siege, focused on the work of Bosch, Max Beckmann, and William Kentridge (forthcoming Princeton University Press).
+He has curated or co-curated exhibitions at Harvard Art Museums, the Center for Art and Media in Karlsruhe (with Bruno Latour), Chatham University, and the Austrian National Gallery.

 Koerner wrote and presented the three-part series Northern Renaissance for BBC Television, as well as the feature-length documentary Vienna: City of Dreams, also for the BBC.
-He has written, directed, and produced the documentary film The Burning Child, which explores, through interviews and visual explorations, the dream and nightmare of homemaking in Vienna from the city's emergence as a metropolis around 1900 until Hitler's annexation of Austria in 1938.
+He wrote, directed, and produced the documentary film The Burning Child (released 2019 by Seventh Art Releasing), which explored, through interviews and visual montage, the dream and nightmare of homemaking in Vienna from the city's emergence as a metropolis around 1900 until Hitler's annexation of Austria in 1938.
+Funded by an Andrew W. Mellon Distinguished Achievement Award (2009), the film was an official selection at the Jerusalem Jewish Film Festival and J-Film Pittsburgh, and has been screened in museums and universities throughout the USA and in Austria.
+In the 1990s Koerner was a frequent reviewer for The New Republic and has subsequently written for the New York Review of Books, the Los Angeles Review of Books, and Granta.
+In 2020, his non-fiction “Maly Trostinets” (a coda to The Burning Child) was selected as “Best American Essay” and re-published by Houghton-Mifflin.